iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 | 3 | 188 |
 | 4+ | 48 |

 Almost every customer buys once and never returns.
-None of the revenue above is repeat business, and each order is majorly from somene new.
+None of the revenue above is repeat business, and each order is majorly from someone new.

 ### Growth is fastest in the smallest categories: